Alien Autopsy (2006 film)

-Alien Autopsy is a 2006 British comedy film with elements of science fiction directed by Jonny Campbell.
-Written by William Davies, it relates the events surrounding the famous "alien autopsy" film promoted by Ray Santilli and stars Ant McPartlin and Declan Donnelly, also known as Ant & Dec, as Santilli and Gary Shoefield.
+Alien Autopsy (stylised with "lie" highlighted) is a 2006 British comedy film with elements of science fiction directed by Jonny Campbell.
+Written by William Davies, it relates the events surrounding the infamous "alien autopsy" film promoted by Ray Santilli and stars Ant & Dec, as Santilli and Gary Shoefield.
 The film was a moderate commercial success domestically, making no. 3 on the British box office chart.